reforia/reforia.github.io/_posts/unreal/engine/2024-12-26-bpvm-bytecode-III.md

 {% include ue_engine_post_disclaimer.html %}

 ## Story Continues
-In last post, we walked through the skeleton of a class compilation, all the way from hitting the `Compile` button, to
+In the last post, we walked through the whole skeleton of compilation process, from hitting the `Compile` button all the way to the `Reinstancing` for all instances.
+We briefly went through the actual stages of a blueprint compilation, so now let's explore from there.

 ## Clean and Sanitize Class
 <div class="box-info" markdown="1">